Words are public tokens for private experiences.

 On the morning of the twenty-fourth of March in 2025, an Israeli airstrike killed a twenty-three-year-old Palestinian journalist named Hossam Shabat, who had been reporting from northern Gaza throughout eighteen months of bombardment for an audience that included, by then, much of the literate world.
 Some weeks before his death he had written and entrusted to a colleague a letter to be released only if he were killed.
 The letter assumed his death.
 The Israeli military had publicly named him as a Hamas operative without producing evidence; he had continued to report; he understood that the naming was a notice.
 If you're reading this, the letter began, it means I have been killed.
 He asked that the work continue.

 Among the work that was to continue was the counting of children.
-By Save the Children's accounting drawing on Gaza Health Ministry data, more than twenty thousand Palestinian children had been killed in Gaza by the time Shabat was killed — on average, one every hour for the duration of the war — and at least a thousand of them were babies under the age of one, of whom four hundred and fifty were born and killed during the war.
-The week after Shabat's death, ten siblings of the al-Najjar family were pulled in pieces from the rubble of their home in Khan Younis; one survived.
-Inside the strike on the school in Gaza City a few days later, eighteen children.
+By the war's twenty-third month, more than twenty thousand Palestinian children had been killed in Gaza — on average, more than one every hour for the duration of the war, by Save the Children's accounting drawing on Gaza Health Ministry data; at least a thousand of them were babies under the age of one, of whom four hundred and fifty were born and killed during the war.
+Two months after Shabat's death, in May of 2025, nine of the ten al-Najjar children were pulled in pieces from the rubble of their home in Khan Younis; one survived.
+Inside the strike on the Fahmi al-Jarjawi school in Gaza City two days later, eighteen children.
 The bodies of children pulled from rubble were the subject upon which the journalists were reporting.
 The journalists were the subject upon which the army was reporting.

-By the count of the body that has tracked such matters since 1992, more than two hundred and sixty journalists have been killed in this war over two and a half years, the great majority Palestinian, more than the combined press deaths of the American Civil War, the First World War, the Second World War, the Korean War, the Vietnam War, the Yugoslav Wars, and the post-September wars in Afghanistan and Iraq, taken together.
+By the count of the Committee to Protect Journalists, which has tracked such matters since 1992, more than two hundred and sixty journalists have been killed in this war, the great majority Palestinian.
+The Costs of War project at Brown University's Watson Institute finds this exceeds the combined press deaths of the American Civil War, the First World War, the Second World War, the Korean War, the Vietnam War, the Yugoslav Wars, and the post-September wars combined.
 The Israeli army has been found by its own dissenting press to operate a unit, called the Legitimization Cell, whose purpose is to compose the public case for marking specific Palestinian journalists as Hamas operatives in advance of killing them.
-On the twenty-fifth of August in 2025, a single double-tap strike on the Nasser hospital killed five journalists at once, among them a Reuters cameraman whose live feed had been positioned with the Israeli military's knowledge for months.
+On the twenty-fifth of August in 2025, a single double-tap strike on the Nasser hospital killed five journalists at once, among them a Reuters cameraman whose live feed had been positioned at known coordinates that the Israeli military had had ample opportunity to identify.
 The pattern has a structure of killing the witness, generating the pretext for having killed the witness, killing the children whom the witness was telling the world about, and rely upon the platforms' algorithmic suppression of what was nevertheless filmed by the dying.

 The pattern is older than the present war.
 In February of 2012 the Syrian regime tracked the satellite transmission of the American journalist Marie Colvin to a media centre in the Baba Amr neighbourhood of Homs, where she was reporting on the regime's shelling of civilian residences, and shelled the building in which she was speaking.
 She was killed alongside the French photographer Rémi Ochlik.
-The downstream of her killing, and of the killings that came after, was a war that killed more than six hundred thousand Syrians, of whom over a hundred thousand were disappeared into a detention archipelago whose centerpiece, Sednaya, was opened to the world only after the regime fell in December of last year.
+The downstream of her killing, and of the killings that came after, was a war that has killed, by the upper estimates of monitors such as the Syrian Observatory for Human Rights, more than half a million Syrians, of whom over a hundred thousand were disappeared into a detention archipelago whose centerpiece, Sednaya, was opened to the world only after the regime fell in December of last year.
 The killing of the witness is the precondition of the wider killing.

 The pattern is older still.
 On the seventh of October in 2006, on Vladimir Putin's birthday, the Russian journalist Anna Politkovskaya was shot in the elevator of her apartment building in Moscow.
-She had been documenting Russian atrocities in Chechnya, including the conduct of the Russian Federation's troops at Beslan in 2004, where three hundred and thirty-four hostages had died, of whom one hundred and eighty-six were children.
-The same generation of state-arranged death continued through Aleksandr Litvinenko by polonium in London the same year, Boris Nemtsov on a bridge in sight of the Kremlin in 2015, Sergei Skripal by Novichok in Salisbury in 2018, and Aleksei Navalny by the same agent in 2020 and again, finally, by attrition in an Arctic penal colony in February of 2024.
+She had been documenting Russian atrocities in Chechnya, including the Russian state's handling of the Beslan siege in 2004, in which three hundred and thirty-four people died, of whom one hundred and eighty-six were children.
+The same generation of state-arranged death continued through Aleksandr Litvinenko by polonium in London the same year, Boris Nemtsov on a bridge in sight of the Kremlin in 2015, the Novichok attack on Sergei Skripal in Salisbury in 2018, which killed the British civilian Dawn Sturgess months later, and Aleksei Navalny by the same agent in 2020 and again, finally, by attrition in an Arctic penal colony in February of 2024.
 None of these deaths produced consequences sufficient to deter the next.
 By the time Russia invaded Ukraine in February of 2022, and bombed the Mariupol drama theatre even though the word ДЕТИ — children — had been painted in white letters of giant size on the pavement at either end of it, the rehearsal of impunity was complete.
 The murder of the dissenting journalist at home was upstream of the murder of the children abroad.

 The pattern is global.
-In October of 2018, fifteen Saudi agents strangled the journalist Jamal Khashoggi inside the Saudi consulate in Istanbul, dismembered him with a bone saw, and disposed of the body by means that have not been publicly determined; the American intelligence services concluded with high confidence that the operation had been authorized by the crown prince, and the consequence to the crown prince was that he sat at a presidential conference table in Washington six years later and was greeted with a smile.
-The downstream of the killing was the prosecution by his government, with American intelligence and refueling support, of a war in Yemen that had killed three hundred and seventy-seven thousand people by the end of 2021, the great majority of them children dead of cholera and engineered famine.
+In October of 2018, fifteen Saudi agents strangled the journalist Jamal Khashoggi inside the Saudi consulate in Istanbul, dismembered him with a bone saw, and disposed of the body by means that have not been publicly determined; the American intelligence services concluded with high confidence that the operation had been authorized by the crown prince, and the consequence to the crown prince was that he sat at a presidential conference table in Washington seven years later, in November of 2025, and was greeted with a smile.
+The downstream of the killing was the prosecution by his government, with American intelligence and refueling support, of a war in Yemen that had killed three hundred and seventy-seven thousand people by the end of 2021, of whom the majority of those killed by disease and hunger were children under five.

 The American intelligence services have, for most of their history, been the single largest engine of state-sponsored civilian killing on the planet.
 In Indonesia between October of 1965 and March of 1966, the army of Suharto, supplied with kill lists by the United States embassy in Jakarta, murdered between five hundred thousand and one million suspected communists; the Central Intelligence Agency's own internal report described the operation as comparable to the atrocities of Hitler, Stalin, and Mao.
 In Vietnam between 1968 and 1972 the Agency's Phoenix Program killed at least twenty-six thousand persons assessed as Viet Cong infrastructure.
 In the southern cone of Latin America in the 1970s and 1980s, Operation Condor, coordinated by the intelligence services of Argentina, Chile, Uruguay, Paraguay, Bolivia, and Brazil with American backing, presided over dictatorships in which tens of thousands were killed or disappeared, the Argentine portion alone accounting for some thirty thousand.
 In Guatemala the war the Agency had helped to engineer in 1954 killed two hundred thousand, the great majority Maya, in what that country's truth commission later concluded was a genocide.
 In El Salvador, the American-trained Atlacatl Battalion conducted at El Mozote in December of 1981 one of the worst massacres in modern Latin American history.
-In Syria between 2012 and 2017, the billion-dollar covert programme called Timber Sycamore funnelled American weapons to fighters most of whom — by Joe Biden's own concession at Harvard in October of 2014 — were Al-Nusra and Al-Qaeda and the extremist elements of jihadis; the leader of the regime that took Damascus in December of last year, Ahmad al-Sharaa, had been an early beneficiary of that programme on its northern front, and the ten-million-dollar American bounty on his head vanished within a week of his arrival.
-In Pakistan, Yemen, Somalia, and Afghanistan between 2004 and 2020, the Agency's drone campaigns killed between eight and twelve thousand persons, of whom up to seventeen hundred were civilians and four hundred were children.
-The post-September wars taken together — Iraq, Afghanistan, Pakistan, Syria, Yemen, Libya, Somalia — have killed, by the Watson Institute at Brown University, between four and a half and four and seven-tenths million persons.
+In Syria between 2012 and 2017, the billion-dollar covert programme called Timber Sycamore funnelled American weapons to Syrian rebel groups; in parallel, the United States' regional allies — Turkey, Saudi Arabia, and the United Arab Emirates — armed fighters most of whom, by Joe Biden's own concession at Harvard in October of 2014, were "al-Nusra and al-Qaeda and the extremist elements of jihadis coming from other parts of the world."
+The leader of the regime that took Damascus in December of last year, Ahmad al-Sharaa, had been an early beneficiary of that programme on its northern front, and the ten-million-dollar American bounty on his head was lifted within two weeks of his arrival.
+In Pakistan, Yemen, Somalia, and Afghanistan between 2004 and 2020, the Agency's drone campaigns killed several thousand persons; the Bureau of Investigative Journalism estimates that on the order of a thousand of these were civilians, including more than two hundred children.
+The post-September wars taken together — Iraq, Afghanistan, Pakistan, Syria, Yemen, Libya, Somalia — have killed, by the Watson Institute at Brown University, at least four and a half million persons.
 The operations were undertaken in the name of liberty.

-The hijackers of the eleventh of September in 2001 were fifteen Saudis among nineteen, financed and assisted, the Federal Bureau of Investigation's later inquiry concluded, by employees of the Saudi government — the diplomat Fahad al-Thumairy and the intelligence agent Omar al-Bayoumi — under the ambassadorship of Bandar bin Sultan, who was at the time a personal friend of the American president whose administration suppressed the evidence.
+The hijackers of the eleventh of September in 2001 were fifteen Saudis among nineteen; the Federal Bureau of Investigation's later inquiry found evidence that they had been financed and assisted by employees of the Saudi government — the diplomat Fahad al-Thumairy and the intelligence agent Omar al-Bayoumi — under the ambassadorship of Bandar bin Sultan, who was at the time a personal friend of the American president whose administration suppressed the evidence.
 The war on terror that followed killed four and a half million people; the kingdom that had sheltered the network was, throughout, a privileged ally.
 The state of Israel, by the later admission of its own Mossad and the testimony of its Shin Bet chief, had cultivated Hamas through the years preceding October of 2023 as a counterweight to the Palestinian Authority, and had permitted the flow of Qatari payments into Gaza for that purpose; warnings of the imminent attack from Egyptian intelligence, from the AMAN red team, and from the female surveillance soldiers stationed at the border were ignored or dismissed.
-The attack came; the war that followed killed seventy thousand Palestinians; the children whose deaths Hossam Shabat had been documenting were, at this point, the second harvest of the same field.
+The attack came; the war that followed killed seventy thousand Palestinians; the children whose deaths Hossam Shabat had been documenting.
 The states that present themselves as the indispensable defenders of the liberal world are, when their own files are consulted, the patient cultivators of the violence they later claim the right to avenge.

 And these are only the catalogued.
 In Rwanda in the spring of 1994, eight hundred thousand Tutsi and moderate Hutu were killed in a hundred days while the United Nations Security Council debated terminology and General Roméo Dallaire's faxes warning of the coming massacre were not read.
 In Srebrenica in July of 1995, eight thousand Bosniak men and boys were executed inside a United Nations-designated safe area while Dutch peacekeepers stood at the perimeter; the bones are still being identified from the mass graves three decades later.
 In Cambodia between 1975 and 1979, between one and a half and two million were killed in a deliberate programme to erase the educated and the urban; the only surviving photographic record of many of the dead is the meticulous catalogue that S-21 prison kept of those it tortured.
-In Ukraine between 1932 and 1933, between three and a half and seven million were starved on Stalin's order; Walter Duranty in the New York Times denied the famine, was awarded a Pulitzer Prize, and has not been posthumously stripped of it.
-In Myanmar in 2017 twenty-five thousand Rohingya were killed and a million driven into Bangladesh as the regime burned their villages.
+In Ukraine between 1932 and 1933, between three and a half and five million were starved on Stalin's order; Walter Duranty in the New York Times denied the famine, was awarded a Pulitzer Prize, and has not been posthumously stripped of it.
+In Myanmar in 2017, by the documentation of Médecins Sans Frontières at least six thousand seven hundred Rohingya were killed in the first month of the operation, and by later academic estimates the total reached the tens of thousands; over seven hundred thousand were driven into Bangladesh as the regime burned their villages.
 In Xinjiang at this moment at least a million Uyghurs are held in a system of detention whose existence is documented chiefly by satellite imagery and the leaked Xinjiang Police Files.
 In Tigray between 2020 and 2022, between one hundred and sixty thousand and six hundred thousand died as the entire region was placed under communications blackout.
 In Sudan today the Janjaweed under another name are conducting in Darfur the ethnic cleansing they conducted there twenty years ago, and twenty-four million people are in acute hunger.

 While the killing has continued, the platforms have suppressed it.
 In the autumn of 2023 alone, a single human-rights organization documented over a thousand instances of peaceful pro-Palestinian posts being suppressed on Instagram and Facebook; of the cases reviewed, all but one were pro-Palestinian.
 YouTube's automated systems have removed hundreds of thousands of videos uploaded by Syrian activists, including a Bellingcat playlist of fifty videos that had together established the use of sarin gas in Idlib.
 In December of 2021 the Russian Supreme Court dissolved Memorial, the country's foremost record-keeping organization, on the grounds that it was producing a false image of the Soviet state.
 By the spring of this year, two hundred and forty-one news sites in nine countries — including the New York Times, the Guardian, USA Today, and the entire portfolio of America's largest newspaper conglomerate — had instructed the Wayback Machine, by simple change to a configuration file, to leave their pages unrecorded.